ash0080/gun.doc.cn/Conflict-Resolution-with-Guns.md

 The conflict resolution algorithm (also called HAM) is at the center of everything gun does.
 It's how peers eventually arrive at the same state, and how offline edits are merged.
 Every change in the system goes through HAM.

 Before reading this, we recommend you read through this tech talk, which [explains the high level concepts in easy to understand](http://gun.js.org/distributed/matters.html) terms.
+Also, check out the primer on our [CAP Theorem](CAP-Theorem) tradeoffs.

+Finally, for those of you who know of Kyle Kingsbury (Aphyr), here are [some good tweets about us](https://twitter.com/aphyr/status/646302398575587332) from him.
+We are building out our own Jepsen tests with [PANIC](https://github.com/gundb/panic-server), a distributed testing framework.

 ## Requirements
 These are the constraints HAM operates under.